Cancellative sparse domination: Regular martingales - multiscale operators and dyadic harmonic analysis

 \subsection{Dyadic harmonic analysis: Haar shifts}

-In this subsection we restrict ourselves to the filtration generated by the usual dyadic system $\D=\{\D_k\}_{k\in \Z}$ on $\R^d$.
-This means that we have the two-sided filtration that induces the family of conditional expectations
+In this subsection we restrict ourselves to the filtration generated by the usual dyadic system $\D=\{\D_k\}_{k\in \Z}$ in $\R^d$.
+This means that we have a two-sided filtration that induces the family of conditional expectations

 We assume that the underlying measure is the Lebesgue measure, although any dyadically doubling one would yield exactly the same results.
 A measure $\mu$ is dyadically doubling if $\mu(\widehat{Q}) \leq C_{\mathrm{doub}}(\mu) \mu(Q)$ for all $Q\in \D$, which implies that the filtration is regular with regularity constant $R=C_{\mathrm{doub}}(\mu)$.
 Of course, the Lebesgue measure $m$ is dyadically doubling with $C_{\mathrm{doub}}(m)=2^d$.
 The fact that the filtration is two-sided changes nothing in practice, since the $\sigma$-algebra generated by $\D_{-\infty}$ is almost trivial: indeed, $\cap_{k\in \mathbb{Z}} \sigma(\D_k)$ has finitely many elements, all of which have infinite measure.
-For a careful analysis of what happens in the general two-sided context, one can see \cite{Treil2013}.
+For a careful analysis of what happens in the general two-sided context, we refer to \cite{Treil2013}.
 We will avoid the related technicalities here.
 In the dyadic setting, Doob's maximal function can be written as

-We denote by $\D(Q)$ the family of dyadic cubes contained in $Q\in\D$, and for each $\ell>0$ we denote by $\D_\ell(Q)$ the family of dyadic subcubes of $Q$ with side length equal to $2^{-\ell}\ell(Q)$.
+We denote by $\D(Q)$ the family of dyadic cubes contained in $Q\in\D$, and for each $k>0$ we denote by $\D_k(Q)$ the family of dyadic subcubes of $Q$ with side length equal to $2^{-k}\ell(Q)$.
 Let $\{h_Q\}_{Q\in \mathscr{D}}$ be a fixed Haar basis of $L^2(\R^d)$.
 A Haar shift is an operator of the form